Asra-Notion/Environement-Configuration/Visual Studio Code/Readme.md

 ```

 ## Vscode Pandoc
 The extension allows seemless use of pandoc to render pdf files.
 This setting can be set per workspace or globaly.
+In addition of using pandoc to render your pdf, the extension also allows for use of command line arguments.
+Adding the following setting will ensure that the paper size is letter and that the margins are smaller than pandoc's default.

 ```json
 {